joaoalbert/HS_scripts/environment_instructions.rst

 	$ python3 -m venv <env-name>

 	in which <env-name> is the chosen name for the environment.
-The convention is "venv".
+The convention is ".venv".

+	Obs.: to run Ivy, Hide and Seek, Python3.8 specifically is required.

 	3) To activate the environment: